PREVIOUS: Positive responses #5

 When we’ve tried every other method of communication & the other party either doesn’t respond, or continues to be abusive, this option may be the only recourse to getting a situation corrected.
 It may be money that’s owed, rights being violated, or someone putting us in physical danger.
 We have a right to protect ourselves – even if it’s from a family member!

-NOTE: If we’re having a conflict with an unrecovered person or group (especially if they’re narcissists &/or active addicts), no matter how ‘clean’ our own motives & actions are, it’s likely they will be angry at us for standing up for ourselves.
+NOTE: If we’re having a conflict with an unrecovered person or group (especially if they’re narcissists &/or active addicts), no matter how ‘clean’ our own motives & actions are, it’s likely they will be angry at us IF we stand up for ourselves.

-If you believe you’ve done all you can, in a respectful way, DO NOT let your co-dependence tell you that you’ve done something wrong, just because the other person is unhappy with sticking to your truth!
+If you believe you’ve done all you can, in a respectful way, DO NOT let your own co-dependence tell you that you’ve done something wrong, just because the other person is unhappy that you’re sticking to your truth!

-RE-CAP: The goal in Recovery of dealing with a stressor is to:
+Recovery RE-CAP – The goal of dealing with a stressor is to:

 1. Acknowledge our painful emotions